celoyd/potato/docs/quickstart.md

 Let’s go for it:

-TK: check most recent weights.

 ```bash
 python demo.py --device=cuda 104001008E063C00-{pan,ms}.tif -w sessions/bintje/377-gen.pt 104001008E063C00-ps.tiff
 ```

-You should see either some kind of reasonably helpful error or a progress bar.
+We should see either some kind of reasonably helpful error or a progress bar.
 On my 1070 (a GPU released in 2016), it takes 26 seconds; on my CPU alone (i.e., with `--device=cpu`), it takes about 5 minutes.
-We now have a big output file:
+We now and have a big, pansharpened output file:

 ```console
 user@host:~/potato $ du -h 104001008E063C00-ps.tiff
 1.4G  104001008E063C00-ps.tiff
 ```

-This is a reasonably ordinary RGB TIFF and should be readable by most image libraries, photo editing software, and so on.
-(It does use zstd compression, which is still considered “the new one”, but libtiff has supported it [since 2018](http://libtiff.maptools.org/v4.0.10.html) and it’s really good.)
-You may notice that it’s relatively low-contrast.
+This is a reasonably ordinary RGB TIFF and should be readable by image libraries, photo editing software, and so on.
+(It does use zstd compression, which is still considered “the new one”, but libtiff has supported it [since 2018](http://libtiff.maptools.org/v4.0.10.html) and it’s really good.
+If necessary, replace `zstd` with `deflate` in the `demo.py` line that reads `"compress": "zstd",`.)

+Output is relatively low-contrast.
 This is intentional.
-Earth’s surface is extremely contrasty: a light-colored object in full sun is more than 100× brighter than a dark object in the shade, and we want to be able to represent both.
+In short, it makes it easier to represent extreme colors correctly if we keep most colors near the middle of the range.
 Just turn the contrast up.

 It’s also a geotiff, meaning it’s in a defined projection.
 This allows for a wide range of interesting experiments (and, of course, the sort of work you would do to use the imagery seriously to construct a web or static map).
-For example, it can be reprojected, matched to other geotiffs (such as the default pansharpening, at the same address but ending in `-visual.tif`), and overlaid on other data in tools like QGIS:
+For example, it can be reprojected, matched to other geotiffs (such as the default pansharpening, at the same address but ending in `-visual.tif`), and mixed with other data in tools like QGIS:

 ![The image overlaid on OSM](images/Wakulima/overlay.png)

 _Pansharpened image translucently overlaid on [OSM](https://www.openstreetmap.org) (© [OpenStreetMap contributors](https://www.openstreetmap.org/copyright)).
-Professional driver on a closed course.
-Do not attempt._
+This is confusing and unpleasant, yet possible and accurate._

-The main cost of being a geotiff is that some cautious non-geospatial tools will complain that it has unknown tags.
+The main cost of being a geotiff is that some cautious non-geospatial tools will complain about the geotags.
 This should be harmless.
 For example, if we use the [ImageMagick](https://imagemagick.org/index.php) tool `convert` to crop out a section, we get warnings:

 ```console
 user@host:~/potato $ convert 104001008E063C00-ps.tiff -crop 768x512+12000+8000 Wakulima-market.png